placekowo/spotwelder/README.md

  A microwave transformer was modified by cutting out the secondary winding, and replacing it with 3 turns of jump lead wire.
 The output is around 2.5V.

  Inspired by Under Dunn: https://www.youtube.com/watch?v=6w9dFNRtqlg

+ See the circuit in action here: https://www.youtube.com/watch?v=Esd97ueD8yo (haven't got around to making the PCB and case yet.)